GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by SAF_PhysicalInterfaceDefinition contained in ProxyPort

-specifies that a physical connection point can be a part of a physical connection point definition.
+specifies that a physical interaction point can be a part of a physical interaction point definition.
 This fosters reuse and allows structuring of definitions.
 ## PEKisAssignedToPL
 0..1 [Physical Layer](#Physical-Layer) PEKisAssignedToPL 0..* [Physical Exchange Kind](#Physical-Exchange-Kind)